SarahHeinzHouseFRC/frcsim2020/docs/build.md

 ## Sim View ##
-The sim view is built using most of the same files as the sim.
-Therefore, the dependencies are the same as above, including the CAD models and font file.
+The sim view is built using many of the same files as the sim.
+Therefore, the dependencies are the same as above, including the 3D models and font file.

 To compile and run the sim view, run:
 ```sh